nv-legate/cupynumeric/docs/cupynumeric/source/user/tutorial.rst

 ============

 cuPyNumeric is a NumPy-compatible library designed for large-scale computing.
-It is a distributed and accelerated drop-in replacement for the NumPy API, meaning that the same code running on a laptop can scale to multi-node, multi-GPU execution. cuPyNumeric is built on `Legate`_, which provides scalable and accessible GPU acceleration and distributed computing capability by
+It is a distributed and accelerated implementation of the NumPy API, meaning that the same code running on a laptop can scale to multi-node, multi-GPU execution. cuPyNumeric is built on `Legate`_, which provides scalable and accessible GPU acceleration and distributed computing capability by